Top 10 Waterfalls in Vietnam

 4. Datanla, Lam Dong

-5. Elephant Falls, Lam Dong
+5. Elephant Falls (Thac Voi), Lam Dong

 6. Prenn, Lam Dong